Khalil Mack: Personal life

 Mack taught himself to play guitar as a freshman at the University at Buffalo.
 His reputation as a singer led his Raiders teammates to attempt to goad him into singing R. Kelly and Usher songs.
-He is a fan of musicians Tim McGraw and Hanson.
+Mack is a fan of musicians Tim McGraw and Hanson.

 Mack is an active Christian and spent much of his youth attending a church where his father and mother both served as deacons.

 In 2017, Mack's younger brother LeDarius joined his alma mater, the University at Buffalo, after two years at ASA College in Miami.
 LeDarius joined his brother on the Bears as an undrafted free agent in 2020, and was later signed to the practice squad.